June 10-13, 2025, Rostock, Germany

 About the program

 Our program is taking shape!
-We have received and reviewed all regular and special session paper submissions.
-We are now open for WiP and Demo paper submissions.
-After completing this step, we will finalize the presentation schedule and share more details soon.
+We have received and reviewed all regular, special session, WiP paper and Demonstration paper submissions.
+We finalized the presentation schedule and the drafted program is available.
 In addition to our academic program, we are also putting together an exciting Industry Panel, which will feature thought leaders from the field sharing their expertise and experiences.
-More information on this will follow shortly - stay tuned!

-Registration is now open!
-Authors are encouraged to take advantage of our early bird rates and secure their spot soon.
+Registration is still open!
+Most of the authors took advantage of our early bird rates.
+We also would like to invite researchers from the field to participate at WFCS25.
 Don't wait - register now and join us for an exciting event!

 Tutorial Day